nonybrighto/spaced-travel-app/README.md

 # spaced_trip_scheduler

-Spaced is an animated trip scheduling application UI that enables users to surf for locations to travel to within and outside earth :-).
+Spaced is an animated trip scheduling application UI that enables users to surf for travel locations within and outside the earth :-).
 It is based on an amazing UI by [Xzit Ebuka](https://projects.invisionapp.com/prototype/Spaced-ckoya27rk005bem01178r0com/play/b74b1846?fbclid=IwAR1QN5VBFbGq5CpC4ruQv-wN36TO5ot9v36B2znp-XcmRQduXSsjFVrrR9I), and developed by nonybrighto.

 ## Overview

 <img src="screenshots/header.png" width="100%">

+Checkout the [basic_structure](https://github.com/nonybrighto/spaced-trip-scheduler/tree/basic_structure) branch for UI with less animations

 ## [Watch it on YouTube](https://youtu.be/S52E9KM7hYw)